Virginia Beach Virginia

 The charming rustic exterior of Bonney & Sons Seafood and Produce

-Enjoying a laugh and beers at a waterfront bar
+Enjoying a laugh and cold beverages at a waterfront restaurant

 - Major Airports: